 How do you get rid of infected hair?

 If you notice infected hair, the first step is to wash it.
 You don't want to scrub too vigorously, but a light scrub with soap and water helps mitigate the problem.
 After washing, you can apply an ointment to help the infection clear up.
 Natural treatments like tea tree oil or oatmeal can help.
 You can also use antibacterial creams or hydrocortisone cream for a more powerful intervention.

 Most guys groom stomach hair.
 According to our survey, 86 percent of men participate in this activity to some degree.
 How the hair is groomed varies from guy to guy, but it's extremely common to bet belly hair under control.

 Do you use a razor or a trimmer for stomach hair?

 Trimmers are preferable to razors for stomach hair.
 You're allowed to shave, but a lot of guys like to leave a groomed happy trail.
 Because of this, we found that 74 percent of guys opt for a trimmer on the tummy, while only 16 percent ever reach for the razor.

-Have you ever gotten an ingrown hair from grooming your stomach hair?
+Have you ever gotten ingrown hair from grooming your stomach hair?

-Has using The Lawn Mower 3.0 trimmer helped prevent ingrown hairs on your stomach?
+Has using The Lawn Mower 3.0 trimmer helped avoid ingrown hairs on your stomach?

 Luckily I have never got an ingrown hair on my stomach but I here it’s a very annoying spot because your shirt constantly rubs the area throughout the day irritating it every time you move.
 Thanks for the tips Manscaped.
 Knowledge is power!